ckeditor/ckeditor4/tests/plugins/widget/manual/contextmenushortcuts.md

 1. Focus widget in editor.
 1. Press `SHIFT + LEFT`.
-1. Open console.

-**Expected:** There should be no error in console.
+**Expected:** There should be no error in browser console.

 ### Scenario 4: `SHIFT + ENTER`

 1. Focus widget in editor.
 1. Press `SHIFT + ENTER` twice.
 1. Click `Undo` button.
-1. Open console.

-**Expected:** New line should not be inserted and console should remain clean.
+**Expected:** New line should not be inserted and browser console should remain clean.

 ### Scenario 5: `SHIFT + Tab`